w3c/cogai/demos/nld/README.md

 W: The steak pie is very good.
 C: OK I'll have that.
 W: Would you like anything to drink?
-C:Yes, a bottle of red wine please.
+C: Yes, a bottle of red wine please.
 ```

 From the [English, the international language](https://www.english-the-international-language.com/edrst.php) website.